Most Common Bicycle Accidents

-According to the National Highway Traffic Safety Administration, over 780 bicyclists were killed as a result of bicycle accidents in 2017.
+, about 800 bicyclists are killed as a result of motor vehicle accidents each year.
 An accident doesn’t need to be fatal to have a significant impact on a victim’s life, though.
 Many bicycle accident victims avoid death, but emerge from crashes with tremendous emotional and physical damage.

 Cyclists should feel perfectly at ease snapping on your helmet, adjusting your mirrors, and starting your commute, but you can only plan for other drivers’ negligence to a certain extent.
 One way that you can increase your safety by cycling is through a thorough understanding of some of the most common bicycle accidents and how to avoid them.
 If you have already been involved in an accident then speaking with a bicycle accident lawyer

 The 3 Most Common Bicycle Accidents

 While not the most likely to be fatal, these accidents do account for the majority of bicycle accidents that involve motor vehicles.
 The Insurance Institute for Highway Safety

 conducted research that found nearly thirty percent of bicycle accidents involve cyclists crossing vehicles’ paths.
 When cars run into cyclists under circumstances like these, many bike riders suffer serious injuries.

 Crossing in front of cars is one of the most dangerous aspects of being on the road as a cyclist.
 Those on bicycles should take every precaution necessary to ensure that drivers are fully aware of their presence and positioning.
 If you’re riding a bike and feel unsure about a driver’s attention to the road, it’s best to take the extra time to wait for them to pass rather than hurrying to make it to your destination.

 Left hook accidents account for 23 percent of bicycle crashes